 Unless otherwise stated, we performed all statistical analyses with R v.
 4.3.2 (R Core Team 2019).

-We first tested the effect of the treatment and the stand type on the different traits and biomass components (above and belowground).
-We used mixed linear models with a given trait or biomass component as the response variable, the treatment (C vs S), the stand type (pure vs mixed) and their interaction as fixed effects.
-We hypothesized that the different stands could have different average values across treatment and different responses to the treatment depending on their cultivar composition.
-We thus added the genotypic identity of the stand (cultivar identity in pure stand, identity of the cultivar pair in mixed stands) as a random intercept and random treatment slope to the model.
-We finally included two covariates as fixed effects: the block (for all traits and biomass components), and the harvest or measurement date (except for root traits which were all measured the same day).
+We first tested the effect of the treatment (control vs stressed) and the stand type (pure vs mixed) on the different traits and biomass components (above and belowground).
+We used mixed linear models with a given trait or biomass component as the response variable, treatment, stand type and their interaction as fixed effects.
+To test whether stands differed across treatment and displayed different responses to the treatment depending on their cultivar composition, we included the genotypic identity of the stand (cultivar identity in pure stand, identity of the cultivar pair in mixed stands) as a random intercept and random treatment slope to the model.
+We finally included two covariates as fixed effects: block, and harvest date or measurement date (except for root traits which were all measured on the same day).
 We assessed the significance of the fixed effects with standard analyses of variance and F statistics computed with Kenward-Roger's approximations for the degrees of freedom (Supplementary Table 3).
 We fitted the mixed model with the lmer() function (package lme4), and checked significance with the anova() function (package lmerTest).